sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 # How does it work?

-Before data is saved to an Index, it is parsed, normalized and tokenized
+Before data is saved to an Index, it is parsed, normalized and tokenized for search token purposes

 - Tokenization - input is split into individual terms/tokens.
 By default divides text on word boundaries and removes most punctuation symbols.
     - "Hello ESD workshop!" -> "Hello", "ESD", "workshop"